MPJ-Imaging/battery_xct_workflows/paper/paper.md

 X-ray Computed Tomography Data was acquired at **The UCL Centre for Correlative X-ray Microscopy**, London, UK.

 This work was carried out with funding from the Faraday Institution (faraday.ac.uk; EP/S003053/1), grant numbers, FIRG060 and FIRG066; and the EPSRC grant EP/M014045/1.
-H.T.R. acknowledged Innovate UK and the Aerospace Technology Institute for funding through the CEBD programme.
-M.P.J., P.R.S. and R.J. acknowledged Innovate UK for funding via the BATSEED Project (grant number: 10044823).
+H.T.R. acknowledges Innovate UK and the Aerospace Technology Institute for funding through the CEBD programme.
+M.P.J., P.R.S. and R.J. acknowledge Innovate UK for funding via the BATSEED Project (grant number: 10044823).

 ChatGPT (OpenAI) was used to assist with language editing and code refactoring.
 All software, logic, and analyses were developed by the authors, who bear full responsibility for the content.

 # References